-Notes about this tour and why it’s moderate: the ride requires that you navigate several hills, some of which are steeper.
+Notes about this tour and why it’s easy-moderate: the ride requires that you navigate several hills, some of which are steeper.
 Our bikes are well suited and safe for this terrain.
 Your expert local guide will take you on quiet back roads and official bike routes the entire time, but you will have to share the road with cars at times.

 Safety: We take safety seriously.
 There is an extensive pre-ride safety briefing and we provide the best quality helmets.
 See our safety page for more detailed information.

 Questions: If you have any questions about the difficulty of this tour or if it’s right for you, please contact us, we’re happy to help!

 Elevation Profile (click to expand)